ckeditor/ckeditor5/docs/framework/guides/deep-dive/localization.md

 ```

 <info-box warning>
-	See {@link framework/guides/creating-simple-plugin how to create a complete plugin} to have a better understanding about creating CKEditor 5 plugins.
+	See {@link framework/guides/creating-simple-plugin how to create a complete plugin} to have a better understanding of creating CKEditor 5 plugins.
 </info-box>

 ### Example: Localizing pending actions